-Choosing the Oscilloscope menu allows you to monitor a wide variety of patch points from various
+Choosing the Oscilloscope menu allows you to monitor a wide variety of patch points from various patchpoints with Omnia.7's built-in digital oscilloscope.

 The Category, Patch Point, and Audio Channel sub-menus are used to select the specific source audio.
 The specific patch points will change depending upon the category.
-Categories include I/O, Undo, Miscellaneous, MPX Decoded, Physical Inputs, Sidechains, Multiband, and Monitor Out.
+Categories include I/O, Undo, Physical Inputs, Sidechains, Multiband, and Monitor Out.